Himanshukwal/hindustantimes-scapper/README.md

 # hindustantimes-scapper
-A webscrapper for scraping the news from hindustan times and exporting it into csv file.
+A webscrapper for scrapping the news from Hindustan Times and exporting it into csv file.

 ## Getting Started
 * Install scrapy==1.5.1